· Lincoln J Bicalho · Development · 24 min read

 }

-// Validate token isn't expired
+// VALIDATION: Check token hasn't expired

 if (!string.IsNullOrEmpty(token) && IsTokenExpired(token))